dbactual/thomaspaine-www/content/works/attack-on-paper-money-laws.md

 Title: Attack On Paper Money Laws
 Date: Mon Jan  1 09:08:51 EDT 2016

-Attack on Paper Money Laws
+Number VI.

-November 3, 1786
+from the *Pennsylvania Packet*, November 7, 1786.

 Paper Money, Paper Money, and Paper Money! is now, in several of the states, both the bubble and the inequity of the day.
 That there are some bad people concerned in schemes of this kind cannot be doubted, but the far greater part are misled.
 People are got so bewildered upon the subject that they put and mistake one thing for another.
-They say Paper Money has improved the country – Paper Money carried on the war, and Paper Money did a great many other fine things.
+They say Paper Money has improved the country &mdash; Paper Money carried on the war, and Paper Money did a great many other fine things.

 Not one syllable of this is truth; it is all error from beginning to end.
 It was CREDIT which did these